infsci2560sp17/full-stack-web-wenxxx/LogChange.md

     - What problem is it intended to solve for the target audience?
     - How will it meet the minimum project requirements?
     - Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?

+## v1.2 - 2017-01-28
+### Added
+- Add nothing.
+This is just a version for my self to learn how to add correct tag.

 ## v1.1 - 2017-01-12
 ### Added
 - Cloned, configured, and compiled the scaffold project.